'Buy Outright' is purchasing merchandise from individuals.

 The items.iif file has a column for cost.
 QuickBooks uses that for Cost of Goods Sold.

 BCSS Virtual is integrated with QuickBooks.
-(The program accesses QuickBooks DLL's (Dynamic Link Libraries) and submits date to the QuickBooks database via the links.)
+(The program accesses QuickBooks DLL's (Dynamic Link Libraries) and submits data to the QuickBooks database via the links.)

-According to Intuit upgrading to version 2014 isn't necessary and because new versions are 'backwards compatible', all versions are compatible with this integration.
+According to Intuit upgrading to the newest version isn't necessary and because new versions are 'backwards compatible', all versions are compatible with this integration.

 Windows may keep QuickBooks running in the background even though QuickBooks may have been closed.